Mistawes/ps4-api-server/README.md

 # No 'exploit host' required (still a great tool!).
 This fork has been modified to work with just a regular webhost and Netcat to send payload.
+This fixes an issue, for those of us getting 2 connection prompts and still can't attach.

 ## Installation